Theory of quantum system certification: a tutorial: Quantum states

 as estimator for $F$.
 It is not difficult to see that $\hat F$ is unbiased.
 If $\Var[f(X)] < \infty$ then $\hat F$ can be proven to be \emph{consistent}, i.e., $\hat F$ converges to $F$ for $m \to \infty$ in an appropriate sense.
 Moreover,

 Thereby the empirical variance also gives an estimate of the estimation error.
 The estimation error can be controlled by increasing the number of samples $m$.

 Now, the integration \eqref{eq:MCintegration} relies on the ability to sample from $p$.
 A popular way to make such sampling efficient is \emph{importance sampling}.
-The main idea of importance sampling is to rewrite the integrand $f\, p$ in \eqref{eq:EE_of_f} as
+The main idea of importance sampling is to rewrite the integrand $f\, p$ in the expectation value \eqref{eq:EE_of_f} as

 for some probability distribution with density function $q$.
-Then we can apply the Monte Carlo sampling idea \eqref{eq:MCintegration} w.r.t.\ $q$ and draw $X^{(1)}, \dots, X^{(m)} \sim q$ to obtain the estimator
+Then we can apply the Monte Carlo sampling idea \eqref{eq:MCintegration} w.r.t.\ $q$ and draw $X^{(1)}, \dots, X^{(m)} \sim q$ iid.\ to obtain the estimator

 It holds that $\EE_q[\hat F_q] = F$ and

 One can show that the minimal variance is achieved by choosing $q$ as

 with a normalization factor $Z$ such that $q^\ast$ is a probability density.
 Note that for $f\geq 0$ we have $\EE_{q^\ast}[(f p /q^\ast)^2] = \EE_p[f]^2= \EE_{q^\ast}[f p /q^\ast]^2$ and, thus, $\Var_{q^\ast}[\hat F_{q^\ast}] = 0$.
 So, if $f$ does not change its sign then a single sample from $q^\ast$ is sufficient for the exact estimation.
 This might seem miraculous at first sight.
 But its is important to notice that in order to determine the optimal $q^\ast$ one needs to know the value of normalization $Z$ and calculating $Z$ is equivalent to solving the integration problem.
 However, finding non-optimal but good choices for $q$ can already speed up the integration, as we will see in the case of direct fidelity estimation.